 The Compensation Committee of the Board was formed in July 1990 and consists of D. James Guzy and Eugene Flath.
-Decisions concerning the compensation of the Company's executive officers are made by the Compensation Committee and reviewed by the full Board (excluding any interested director).
+Decisions concerning the compensation of the Company's executive officers are

 EXECUTIVE OFFICER COMPENSATION PROGRAMS

 The objectives of the executive officer compensation program are to attract, retain, motivate and reward key personnel who possess the necessary leadership and management skills, through competitive base salary, annual cash bonus incentives, long-term incentive compensation in the form of stock options, and various benefits, including medical and life insurance plans.